Joropo: Tuyero

-East joropo
+Eastern joropo

 Characteristic of the northeastern region of Venezuela, specifically of Sucre, Nueva Esparta and the north of Anzoátegui and Monagas states.
 In this particular type of joropo, the melodic instrument par excellence is the mandolin.
 However, the eastern mandolin (eight nylon strings), violin, harmonica and a small accordion called "cuereta" also have a major role in the oriental musical folklore.
 The so-called "joropo with refrain" consists of two sections: the first section or "hit" is traditionally a fixed melody in 3/4 rhythm that is repeated two or more times; the second section or "chorus" is an improvised melody over a fixed harmonic rhythm cycle is 6/8.
 Note that in the eastern joropo, cuatro and maracas are executed in a much freer and more complex than in the rest of Venezuelans joropos way.
 Likewise, it is important to mention that the musical tradition of the eastern region of Venezuela has many other forms besides the eastern joropo.